-Our team of professionals will develop a plan of care unique to your child's needs.
-Your child, depending on his or her individual needs, will see some or all of the following professionals:
+Your child, depending on their individual needs, will see some or all of the following professionals:

 Pediatric Surgeon/Nurse Practitioner: This provider will obtain a brief history about your child since their last hospitalization or clinic appointment and complete a focused assessment in relation to your child's specific problems.
-They coordinate care and take into consideration the recommendations of the dietitian, Speech Language Pathologist and G-tube nurses.
+They coordinate care and take into consideration the recommendations of the g-tube multi-disciplinary team.

-Gastrostomy Tube/Wound Care Nurse: The G-tube nurses will assess the G-tube for fit and balloon volume and determine if any supplies are needed.
-G-tube nurses also assess the site for overgrowth of granulation tissue, and other problems with the G-tube site.
+Gastrostomy Tube/Wound Care Nurse: The G-tube nurses will assess the g-tube for fit and balloon volume and determine if any supplies are needed.
+G-tube nurses also assess the site for overgrowth of granulation tissue and other problems with the G-tube site.
 Families will be instructed on how to replace the G-tube approximately three months following surgery.
-The G-tube nurses work in collaboration with the surgical and nutritional teams to ensure thorough, streamlined patient care.

-Dietitian: Their specialist is trained in assessing nutritional needs and providing individualized care for infants and children.
-The dietitian will help make adjustments to your child's feeding regimen to achieve optimal growth and make sure all of their nutritional needs are met.
+Registered Dietitian: The registered dietitian is specifically trained in assessing nutritional needs and providing individualized care for infants, children and young adults.
+During your visit, the dietitian will assess your child’s weight, growth and feeding tolerance while making adjustments to your child's feeding regimen to achieve optimal growth ensuring all of their nutritional needs are met.

 How do I prepare for clinic?